bytewax/bytewax/CONTRIBUTING.md

 # Welcome to Bytewax contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected in Bytewax :sparkles:.
+Any contribution you make will be included in future Bytewax releases :sparkles:.

 Read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.